How to calculate VHIS tax deduction? (With 4 examples)

 VHIS-EN

-Under the current tax regulation, taxpayers could buy VHIS for their family members, and apply for VHIS tax deductions on their behalf.
-Does insuring family members really save more taxes?
-Bowtie will use the example of “Mr. Wong’s family👨🏼🦲” and four hypothetical case studies to teach you how to save taxes to the fullest!
+Under the government tax system, taxpayers can purchase tax system , and claim tax deductions for the premiums.
+Does insuring family members save more tax?
+Bowtie will use the “Mr. Wong’s family 👨🏼🦲” as a blueprint, with 4 hypothetical cases, to teach you how to save tax to the fullest!

-• Mr. Wong 👨🏼🦲 has the highest income, at the highest tax rate of 17%.
+• Mr. Wong 👨🏼🦲 has the highest income, reaching the top tax rate of 17%

-• Both sets of parents are retired and 60 years old.
+• Both of their parents are retired, all four are 60 years old

-• Their two children are about to graduate and are both 20 years old.
+• Both of their children are about to graduate, both 20 years old

-Since Mr. Wong is employed and covered by group medical insurance, he purchases a high-end VHIS plan (with deductibles of HK$80k) to top up his group medical insurance.
-This not only reduces his expenses but also provides greater coverage.
-After calculation, the tax deduction amount is over $581.
+Since Mr. Wong is employed and covered by group medical insurance , he purchases high-end voluntary health insurance ($80,000 deductible) .
+By combining it with his company insurance, he reduces expenses while gaining greater coverage.
+After calculation, the tax deduction amount is $581.

 Mr. Wong 👨🏼🦲 $3,420* x 17% = $581

-• *Calculate the standard premium for a 40-year-old man insuring Bowtie Pink (Ward) with deductibles of HK$80k.
+• *Based on the standard premium for a 40-year-old man insuring with Bowtie Pink (Ward) voluntary health insurance with an $80,000 deductible.

-Insured Person Premium x Tax Rate = Tax Deduction
+Insured Premium x Tax Rate = Tax Deduction

 Mr. Wong 👨🏼🦲 $4,632^ x 17% = $787